 1990s advertisement for the new office in Würzburg.

 Decal for the new office in Chemnitz.

-In late 1991, Bechtle’s first catalogue—consisting of 32 black-and-white pages—paves the way for the company’s commerce brand, Bechtle direkt, to cross regional borders.
-Its systems integrator business focuses on network communications, technical solutions and training, with technical services becoming increasingly important.
-Now employing 85 people, Bechtle is among southern Germany’s largest systems integrators.
+In late 1991, Bechtle’s first catalogue—consisting of 32 black-and-white pages—paves the way for the company’s commerce brand, Bechtle direct, to cross regional borders.
+Its system house business focuses on network communications, technical solutions and training, with technical services becoming increasingly important.
+Now employing 85 people, Bechtle is among southern Germany’s largest IT system houses.
 Although the hardware market is subject to dramatic price wars, Bechtle’s revenues continue to grow, reaching 23,342,000 German marks.